Differentiating frictionally locked asperities from kinematically coupled zones: Application

-Given these considerations, we conclude that our best estimate of locked zones is consistent with the other local maxima, even for the likely cases of $n_{\rm p}=4,5,6$.
-That is, the geodetic data has\remove{ well} constrained the asperity configuration of the Nankai subduction zone\add{ well}.
+Given these considerations, we conclude that our best estimate of locked zones is consistent with the other local maxima for the likely cases of $n_{\rm p}=4$--$6$, although the estimated locking gap leaves location uncertainty.
+It indicates that the geodetic observations are able to constrain the asperity configuration of the Nankai subduction zone.
 As such, our model has high precision, and thus we must pay attention to the model bias.
-From Fig.~\ref{fig:bestlockingcoupling}a--c and Fig.~\ref{fig:meanlocking}, we can notice that our transdimensional locking inversion scheme often sets asperity centers around the shallower part to express the effective ellipticity of the asperities.
-We already noted the lack of data resolution in the shallowest portion near the trough~\citep[also see \ref{subsec:appresult}]{yokota2016seafloor}, but our locking inversion scheme is also not advantageous for resolving the shallowest part.
+Figures.~\ref{fig:bestlockingcoupling}, \ref{fig:meanlocking}, and \ref{fig:meanlockingcouplingstressing} insinuate that our transdimensional scheme often sets asperity centers around the shallower part to express the effective ellipticity of the asperities.
+We already noted the lack of data resolution in the shallowest portion near the trough (cf. \ref{subsec:appresult}), but our locking inversion scheme is also not advantageous for resolving the shallowest part.
 We should reemphasize that in our half-space model, the shallowest portion of the half-space is fully coupled outside the meshes, inducing the spurious stress concentration.
-More fundamentally, the shallower locked zone that lies between the ground surface and the locked zone at moderate depth may be almost fully coupled and mispredicted as a shallow extension of the locked zone \citet{herman2018accumulation,lindsey2021slip}.
+More fundamentally, the shallower locked zone that lies between the ground surface and the locked zone at moderate depth may be almost fully coupled and mispredicted as a shallow extension of the locked zone.
 Our estimate then may be the worst scenario regarding the locked zone size.
 Thorough model improvements are necessary to discuss the shallowest portion just beneath the trough.